TomLomas/radiox-spotify-playlist-app/README.md

 - Persistent caching and duplicate prevention
 - Daily email summaries
 - Robust error handling and logging
+- Improved state management with a single service_state model
+- Admin state transition history endpoint for audit and debugging

 ## Setup
 1. Clone the repository: